On Learning Over-parameterized Neural Networks: A Functional Approximation Perspective: Main Results

-where $\lambda_{\min}(\bm{H})$ is the smallest eigenvalue of $\bm{H}$ and, in this paper, $\log (\pth{1- \eta \lambda_{\min}(\bm{H}) }^{-1})$ is referred to as the convergence rate.
+where $\lambda_{\min}(\bm{H})$ is the smallest eigenvalue of $\bm{H}$.
+Equality \eqref{eq: proposed convergence rate} holds because of $\hat{\bm{y}}(0) = \bm{0}$.
+In this paper, we refer to $\log \frac{1}{1- \eta \lambda_{\min}(\bm{H})} $ as {\em convergence rate}.
 The convergence rate here is quite appealing at first glance as it is {\em independent} of the target function $f^*$.
 Essentially \eqref{eq: proposed convergence rate} says that no matter how the training data is generated, via GD, we can always find an over-parameterized neural network that perfectly fits/memorizes all the training data tuples exponentially fast!
 Though the spectrum of the random matrix $\bm{H}$ can be proved to concentrate as $n$ grows, we observe that $\lambda_{\min}(\bm{H})$ converges to 0 as $n$ diverges, formally shown in Theorem \ref{thm: vacuous rate}. \begin{theorem} For any data distribution $\rho$, there exists a sequence of non-negative real numbers $\lambda_1\ge \lambda_2\ge \dots$ (independent of $n$) satisfying $\lim_{i\diverge} \lambda_{i} =0$ such that, with probability $1-\delta$,

 where $\tilde\lambda_1\ge \dots \ge \tilde\lambda_n$ are the spectrum of $\bm{H}$.
 In addition, if $m=\omega(\log n)$, we have